vladkinoman/just-my-notes/books/best-comics-to-read.md

 Best Swamp Thing books: **Saga of the Swamp Thing** by Alan Moore, *New 52 Swamp Thing* by *Scott Snyder*.

+Best Wonder Woman books: *Wonder Woman by George Perez Omnibus Vol. 1*, *Wonder Woman By George Perez Omnibus Vol. 2*, *Wonder Woman by George Perez Omnibus Vol. 3*, *Wonder Woman By Greg Rucka Vol. 1* (Rucka's first run), *Wonder Woman by Greg Rucka, Vol. 2* (Rucka's first run), *Wonder Woman Vol. 1: The Lies (Rebirth)* (Rucka is back, it's his second run, and it's good starting point).

+Best X-Men books: **Uncanny X-Men** by Chris Claremont (classic and best; **X-Men: The Dark Phoenix Saga** is the most frequently mentioned), *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (Swap this with New X-Men for a more consistent/fun intro to X-Men), House of M by Brian Michael Bendis, Uncanny X-Force Vol. 1 by Rick Remender (maybe it's as cool as Wheadon and Morrison comics).

+Best Cyclops books:  *New X-Men* by Grant Morrison, *Astonishing X-Men* by Joss Whedon (he is a badass in this one), Kieron Gillen's Uncanny X-Men run (#534.1-544, #1-20) and Avengers vs X-Men: Consequences, Messiah Complex by Ed Brubaker, X-Men: Second Coming by Mike Carey, Marvel comics presents: Cyclops.

+Best Gambit books: **Uncanny X-Men** by Chris Claremont (#246, #265-280), X-23 by Marjorie Liu, Gambit (2012) by James Asmus, Rogue & Gambit by Kelly Thompson, X-Men: Gambit & Rogue by Howard Mackie, Gambit Classic by Howard Mackie.

 Best Wolverine books: **Wolverine (1982)** by Chris Claremont and Frank Miller, **Weapon X - Marvel Comics Presents (1988)** by Barry Windsor-Smith, **Enemy of the State - Wolverine (2003)** by Mark Millar, *Wolverine: Get Mystique* by Jason Aaron, *Adamantium Men - Wolverine Weapon X (2009)* by Jason Aaron (the entire Wolverine Weapon X by Jason Aaron isn't bad), *Wolverine Goes to Hell - Wolverine (2010)* by Jason Aaron (the whole Wolverine (2010-2012) run isn't bad, but GtH is the best comic in it), *Wolverine: Old Man Logan (2008-2009)* by Mark Millar (someone says that Lemire's run is better), Wolverine Epic Collection: Madripoor Nights, Wolverine by Greg Rucka Ultimate Collection (+Uncanny X-Force by Rick Remender, All-New Wolverine, **X-Men: Dark Phoenix Saga Complete Collection**).

 > Wolverine is one where you should just read the good stuff - not the entire runs.
 BUT!
 You can read the whole [2003 run](https://www.amazon.com/gp/product/B07JHX4VV4?ref_=series_rw_dp_labf) of Wolverine, starting with the Greg Rucka run from issues #1-19 and continue to the amazing **Enemy of the State**/Agent of Shield run by the man Mark Millar all the way to Old Man Logan.

-Best Wonder Woman books: *Wonder Woman by George Perez Omnibus Vol. 1*, *Wonder Woman By George Perez Omnibus Vol. 2*, *Wonder Woman by George Perez Omnibus Vol. 3*, *Wonder Woman By Greg Rucka Vol. 1* (Rucka's first run), *Wonder Woman by Greg Rucka, Vol. 2* (Rucka's first run), *Wonder Woman Vol. 1: The Lies (Rebirth)* (Rucka is back, it's his second run, and it's good starting point).

 ---